krovs/oscp-writeups/docs/Proving Grounds/Windows/jacko.md

 Generate the reverse shell dll and transfer them to the host

+!!! failure

-ABORT: **It doesn't work with PaperStream method or abusing seimpersonateprivilege method (juicypotato, godpotato, printspoofer...)**
+    It doesn't work with PaperStream method or abusing seimpersonateprivilege method (juicypotato, godpotato, printspoofer...)